SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Some of you may be thinking that I am contradicting myself by saying not to “point fingers” when earlier I advocated for “singling out.”
 But this is precisely the problem many organizations struggle to grasp: singling out and blame are not the same thing.
 Singling out is simply pointing out the specific actions and mindset that lead to a problem, whereas blame is assigning “fault.”

 Healthy aviation safety cultures are able to speak openly about the relationship between a specific individual’s actions (singling out) and the environment that permitted such actions to lead to a problem.
-The focus on the environment as leading to the problem is ultimately how organizations accept failure as a whole rather than assigning fault, and reinforce the idea that the organization is a team.
+The focus on the environment as leading to the problem is ultimately how organizations accept failure as a whole rather than assigning fault, and reinforcing the idea that the organization is a team.

 5 – Employees Are Expected to Question and Act